dotswg/dots-requirements/draft-ietf-dots-requirements.md

   to request the DOTS server cease mitigation.

 OP-006
-: Mitigation Scope: DOTS clients MUST indicate the the desired address space coverage of any mitigation, for example by using Classless Internet Domain Routing (CIDR) [RFC1518],[RFC1519] prefixes, [RFC2373] for IPv6 prefixes, the length/prefix convention established in the Border Gateway
+: Mitigation Scope: DOTS clients MUST indicate the desired address space coverage of any mitigation, for example by using Classless Internet Domain Routing (CIDR) [RFC1518],[RFC1519] prefixes, [RFC2373] for IPv6 prefixes, the length/prefix convention established in the Border Gateway